 Magentity knew The Scotland Kilt Company had opened a bricks and mortar store and took a pro-active step to assist their client.
 They knew any disparity between the online and offline worlds would create an inconsistent brand experience for consumers.

 Magentity took the decision to investigate what omni channel EPOS solutions were available and could work cohesively with the Magento online platform and Sweet Tooth Rewards.

 After extensive research Magentity ascertained Ebizmarts not only had a till system that could fully integrate with Magento but also with Sweet Tooth Rewards.
 This is because early on Ebizmarts saw a gap in the Magento offering and set out to create a solution.

 Knowing the retail market was highly fragmented Ebizmarts knew they had to build a system that was fully scalable – suitable from the smallest to the largest retailers and able to be transported to any location.
 This would not only make it ideal for large multi chain established retailers but also start-ups relying on pop-up stores and installations.

-Blurring the lines between on & offline shopping
+Blurring the lines Between on and offline shopping

 Magentity also discovered the Ebizmarts system offered real time stock updates via an app.
 Staff can check stock availability using the app to answer consumer stock enquiries as soon as possible.
 No more lengthy waits for staff to log onto a different system with inaccurate information.
 Currently the EPOS system allows consumers to earn Sweet Tooth Rewards in store with integration of phase two earn/redeem feature going live end of April.